AlexanderCuenin/AV-Stitch-Tool/README.md

 ## Troubleshooting
 - If you encounter any issues with the software, ensure that Python and FFmpeg are correctly installed on your system and that the paths are set up correctly.
 - Make sure that you have necessary permissions to read/write files in the directories you are working in.

-For further assistance, please refer to the [documentation](link-to-documentation) or contact the developer.